 Owning a house can be expensive!
 This is why when investors flip a house, the goal is to sell it as quickly as possible.
 Holding onto it will eat away at their profits until the house eventually ends up costing them!
 Do you own a house you’d rather sell?
-Waiting for a buyer and the escrow process can take months when selling with a real estate agent in Southern California.
+Waiting for a buyer and the escrow process can take months when selling with a real estate agent in Greater Los Angeles.
 By the time the process has been completed, you could be out thousands in lost holding costs!
 Here are just a few of the costs you will continue to face if you opt to list your house on the MLS.

 Typical Holding Costs